Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Discussion

 As rank decompositions encode the structure of rank invariants, they are just as powerful descriptors as the rank invariants themselves.
 In particular, they are not complete descriptors for multi-parameter persistence modules nor, more generally, for poset representations.
 For instance, we see from Figure~\ref{fig:decomp_indec2_fullint_grid} that the direct sum of the indecomposable module on the left-hand side of the figure with the red module on the right-hand side has the same generalized ranks as the blue module in that same figure.
 As a consequence, they are indistinguishable from each other based solely on their generalized rank invariants.
 An important question that comes up is how much of the structure of a persistence module may be missed by these descriptors.

 If we restrict our focus to interval-decomposable representations over finite posets, then we know from Proposition~\ref{prop:complete} that the generalized rank invariant (with $\Int$ being the full collection of intervals in the poset) is a complete descriptor, therefore so is its minimal rank decomposition.
-Of course, the usual rank invariant itself is not a complete descriptor, as illustrated in Figure~\ref{fig:decomp_2-2_inv}, however it is complete on the subcategory of interval representations---where the interval support of each object is fully characterized by the support of its usual rank invariant.
-An important question in practice is how to choose the collection $\Int$ of intervals, between the collection of closed segments (which corresponds to taking the usual rank invariant) and the full collection of intervals in the poset, to find the right trade-off between the richness of the invariant and the complexity of its calculation.
+Of course, the usual rank invariant itself is not a complete descriptor, as illustrated in Figure~\ref{fig:decomp_2-2_inv}. \revisedversion{It is, however, complete on the subcategory of segment-decomposable representations, by Proposition~\ref{prop:complete}.} An important question in practice is how to choose the collection $\Int$ of intervals, between the collection of closed segments (which corresponds to taking the usual rank invariant) and the full collection of intervals in the poset, to find the right trade-off between the richness of the invariant and the complexity of its calculation.